ISISComputingGroup/ibex_developers_manual/Communication-layer-likes-and-dislikes-(protocol,-new-devices).md

 ### USB

-USB devices are difficult to implement for ISIS, and we prefer not to have to use USB wherever possible.
+USB devices are difficult to integrate USB devices into the Experiment Control System, so should be avoided.

 ### Manufacturer software / DLLs